MalDev101/Loveware/README.md

 If you choose *yes* you will be able to **recover your files** or **maybe use your computer** after some **fun payloads**.

-Thats it for now I hope you enjoye our *"little project"*
+Thats it for now I hope you enjoy our *"little project"*

 ![Loveware](https://github.com/TheG0df2ther/Loveware/blob/master/Extras/Banner.jpg)